February 20, 2012, Christopher D. Carroll qModel

 , evolves to the northeast until time

-and thereafter asymptotes downward toward the same equilibrium
+thereafter asymptotes downward toward the same equilibrium value it had

 and